freerange/site/soups/weeknotes/week-307.snip.markdown

 We brought [Show and Tell][] forward a week to avoid a clash with our Christmas party.
 We weren't quite sure how many people were going to turn up but I think we ended up with about 6 of us in the end.
 James is writing this up in more detail and we'll get that published soon.

-James and I took a look at [Containerville][] as a potential new offie on Friday morning.
-These shipping container offices are around a third the size of our current office and around a quarter of our current rent, service charge and business rates!
-We liked them but we're not sure whether the lack of light might become a bit of a problem.
+James and I took a look at [Containerville][] as a potential new office on Friday morning.
+These shipping containers are around a third the size of our current office and around a quarter of our current monthly office costs!
+We like them but we're not sure whether the lack of light might become a bit of a problem.

 Until next time.